grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 ## Browse dashboards

-On the Dashboards page, you can browse and manage folders and dashboards, including:
+On the **Dashboards** page, you can browse and manage folders and dashboards.
+This includes the options to:

-- Creating folders and dashboards
+- Create folders and dashboards
 - Move dashboards between folders
 - Delete multiple dashboards and folders
 - Navigate to a folder
 - Manage folder permissions.
-For more information, see [Dashboard permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/#dashboard-permissions)
+For more information, refer to [Dashboard permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/#dashboard-permissions).

 {{% admonition type="note" %}}
-As of Grafana 10.2 there is no longer the special 'General' folder.
-Dashboards without a folder are now shown at the top level along side folders.
+As of Grafana 10.2, there is no longer a special **General** folder.
+Dashboards without a folder are now shown at the top level alongside folders.
 {{% /admonition %}}

 ## Create a dashboard folder

 Folders help you organize and group dashboards, which is useful when you have many dashboards or multiple teams using the same Grafana instance.

-> **Before you begin:** Ensure you have Editor or greater permission to create folders.
+> **Before you begin:** Ensure you have Editor permissions or greater to create folders.
 For more information about dashboard permissions, refer to [Dashboard permissions][].

 **To create a dashboard folder:**

-1. Click **Dashboards** in the left-side menu.
+1. Click **Dashboards** in the main menu.
-1. On the Dashboards page, click **New** and select **New folder** in the dropdown.
+1. On the **Dashboards** page, click **New** and select **New folder** in the drop-down.
 1. Enter a unique name and click **Create**.

 When you save a dashboard, you can either select a folder for the dashboard to be saved in or create a new folder.

 **To edit the name of a folder:**

-1. Click **Dashboards** in the left-side menu.
+1. Click **Dashboards** in the main menu.
 1. Navigate to the folder by selecting it in the list, or searching for it.
-1. Click the pencil icon labelled **"Edit title"** in the header
+1. Click the pencil icon labelled **Edit title** in the header and update the name of the folder.

 The new folder name is automatically saved.